rjust/defects4j/framework/bug-mining/Patch Minimization Guide.md

         -          return this.name;
         -      }
         ```

-6. Removing unused piece of code, like declaration of unused variable,
+7. Removing unused piece of code, like declaration of unused variable, unused import statements, unused functions or evaluated expressions whose result is never used, can be removed from minimized patch.
-	* Justification:  Removal of unused variables, expressions and definition of uncalled functions are technically non-functional changes.
+	* Justification:  Removal of unused variables, expressions and definition of uncalled functions are refactoring operations.
 	* Example: In the following example, `count(totalRead)` is removed in the fixed version as it is an expression that is evaluated but the return value(temp) is never used in the bug fix.
 In this case, we also made sure that `numToRead` in the bug-fix statement is not altered by `count(totalRead)`.
 Therefore, the change can be removed form the patch.

         * Non-Minimized:
         ```diff
 		     totalRead = is.read(buf, offset, numToRead);
         +    int temp = count(totalRead);

              if (totalRead == -1) {
         -        if (numToRead > 0) {
         -             throw new IOException("Truncated TAR archive");